ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How Long Does It Take to Learn Coding for Beginners? - <a href="https://medium.com/@beastpleasure/how-long-does-it-take-to-learn-coding-for-beginners-976d34114f42?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Travis Miles`**

+<blockquote>One of the first questions people ask before learning to code is simple: how long will it take?
+Continue reading on Medium »</blockquote>

+<h3>2.
+JavaScript’s WeakRef: The Feature You Probably Don’t Use But Should Understand - <a href="https://javascript.plainenglish.io/javascripts-weakref-the-feature-you-probably-don-t-use-but-should-understand-6eb25ef0883d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manish Prasad`**

+<blockquote>Most JavaScript developers go their entire careers without ever touching WeakRef.
+And honestly?
+That's probably a good thing.
+But it's one…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+Headline: RIP AIDA64: Why we built a 1-click sensor panel from scratch. — VibeAxis - <a href="https://vibeaxis.medium.com/headline-rip-aida64-why-we-built-a-1-click-sensor-panel-from-scratch-vibeaxis-1acb11e01e3b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Viable Media`**

+<blockquote>I got tired of the PC hardware monitoring ecosystem.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Rediscovering JavaScript (Part 3): Variables, Scope, and Memory - <a href="https://arzugny.medium.com/rediscovering-javascript-part-3-e7186cbd1ed2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Arzu Guney`**

 <blockquote>Welcome back to the series!
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 JavaScript Generators: The Most Underused Feature That Will Change How You Think About Code - <a href="https://javascript.plainenglish.io/javascript-generators-the-most-underused-feature-that-will-change-how-you-think-about-code-46ceeb3a1ca4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>“Have you ever written a safe infinite loop?
 Or processed 100,000 records without freezing the browser?
 Generators can do both.
 And you’ve…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 How I Slashed SSR Page Load Times by Up to 80% Using Concurrent Promises - <a href="https://medium.com/tiket-com/how-i-slashed-ssr-page-load-times-by-up-to-80-using-concurrent-promises-e3edf27cdefe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Helena Natanael`**

 <blockquote>When 10 lines of code saved 10 seconds of load time
 Continue reading on tiket.com »</blockquote>

-<h3>4.
+<h3>7.
 JavaScript Execution Flow: From Execution Context to Call Stack - <a href="https://medium.com/@babitapradhanindia/javascript-execution-flow-from-execution-context-to-call-stack-ab6ed6fee3af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babita  Pradhan`**

 <blockquote>JavaScript is a synchronous, single-threaded, high-level, and prototype-based programming language that allows developers to build…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>8.
 10 JavaScript Mistakes That Are Killing Your Code (I Was Guilty of 9) - <a href="https://medium.com/codetodeploy/10-javascript-mistakes-that-are-killing-your-code-i-was-guilty-of-9-e7dc2838de27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>If your apps feel slow or fragile, the problem might be hiding in plain sight
 Continue reading on CodeToDeploy »</blockquote>

-<h3>6.
-Learn to Build Your First Countdown Timer with HTML, CSS & JavaScript (Perfect for Beginners) - <a href="https://medium.com/@moeeza3/learn-to-build-your-first-countdown-timer-with-html-css-javascript-perfect-for-beginners-92b5ef647eb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Moeez Ahmad`**

-<blockquote>Countdown timers are everywhere on the modern web.
-You’ve probably seen them on product launch pages (think new iPhone drops or Shopify…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Understanding Event Loop with Microtasks and Macrotasks in JavaScript - <a href="https://medium.com/@nikhilbaxi3/understanding-event-loop-with-microtasks-and-macrotasks-in-javascript-fbb5cc8ee6d8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikhilbaxi`**

-<blockquote>If you’ve ever seen JavaScript print values in an unexpected order, you’ve probably run into the event loop.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>